 by Rebecca Ferlotti

 With any business, it is important to look at the big picture to spur innovative ideas.
-That creative sweet spot starts with a diverse group of people, all with unique world views and experiences.
-If everyone on your team looks the same, acts the same, and thinks the same, business might stay steady, but it is highly unlikely it will remain on an upwards profit trajectory.
+Creative sweet spot begins with hiring a diverse group of people all with unique world views and experiences.
+If everyone on your team looks the same, acts the same, and thinks the same, a business may stay steady, but is highly unlikely to remain on an upwards of profit trajectory.

 A study done for the American Psychological Association uncovered when individuals have intercultural friend groups, they were more likely to showcase desirable employee traits such as entrepreneurial spirit.
 When your team members are exposed to that diversity, creativity is right around the corner.

-When your team members feel left out, they’re less likely to innovate, but if you support diversity and inclusion, there is an 83% uptick in innovation.
-A diverse team begins with an inclusive environment, so all employees and C-level managers need to be on board, continually fostering and buying into the concept that diversity is a key to success.
+When your team members feel left out, they’re less likely to innovate.
+However, if you support diversity and inclusion, there is an 83% uptick in innovation.
+A diverse team begins with an inclusive environment.
+So, all employees and C-level managers need to be on board, continually fostering and buying into the concept that diversity is the key to success.

-Train employees to use inclusive language — ensuring no one is misgendering another employee, among other protocols—and have a way for employees to report discrimination.
+Train employees to use inclusive language — ensuring no one is misgendering another employee, among other protocols.
+Also, have a way for employees to report discrimination.
 Make diversity a crucial part of your organizational success, and your team will thrive.

 Consumers are not all the same.
-The more diverse your team, the better the chances are someone will be able to relate to each customer.
-Much of that relatability is affected by perceived similarities, or attributes customers believe they have in common with employees.
-Discussions they have with your team members cause affinity to grow as they uncover actual similarities.
-In a ubiquitous internet-driven world with global market capabilities, a diverse and inclusive work environment gives your company the highest chance for success in attracting a wide-ranging clientele.
+If you have a team with diverse backgrounds, you have a better chance someone will be able to relate to each customer.
+Much of that relatability is affected by perceived similarities or attributes customers believe they have in common with employees.
+Discussions they have with your team members cause an affinity to grow as they uncover actual similarities.
+In a ubiquitous internet-driven world with global market capabilities, a diverse and inclusive work environment gives your company the highest chance for success to attract and retain a wide-ranging clientele and inclusive workplace.

-Companies have made great strides in fostering a diverse and inclusive workspace, but there are always more initiatives and better ways to reach out to diverse job candidates.
-The crux of a diverse team is its management.
+As you can see, there are many benefits of diversity in the workplace.
+Companies have made great strides in fostering an inclusive work space that allows teams with diverse cultural backgrounds to thrive.
+However, there are always more initiatives and better ways to reach out to diverse job candidates.
+The core to a diverse team is its management.
 Continue to hold each other accountable, no matter who needs a reminder, and your business will have a better chance to thrive.